mpoiriert/nucleus/src/Nucleus/Dashboard/README.md

         }
     }

-Alternatively, the `@\Nucleus\IService\Dashboard\ModelLoader` can be used on a method of the model class to use it as the model loader.
+Alternatively, `@\Nucleus\IService\Dashboard\ModelLoader` can be used on a method of the model class to use it as the model loader.

 ## Input validation

 Models may be validated using Symfony's Validator component.
-Fiels support Validator's annotations but you may also use the `@\Nucleus\IService\Dashboard\Validate` annotation.
+Fields support Validator's annotations but you may also use the `@\Nucleus\IService\Dashboard\Validate` annotation.